the-teachingRSE-project/competencies/competencies.md

 Everybody contributed to the final review and editing.

-Maybe it's obvious, but as you can guess from having various workshops spread out over a two year period, and a total list of 23 authors the CRediT system is far too generic to adequately describe the contributions of everybody.
+Maybe it is obvious, but as you can guess from having various workshops spread out over a two year period, and a total list of 23 authors the CRediT system is far too generic to adequately describe the contributions of everybody.
 Renato Alves quickly jumped in to host the first deRSE23 workshop to take over from a sick organiser.